cloudmobi/CloudmobiSSP/u3d-sdk.md

 * Import CTService.unitypackage to your U3D project.

 * Create a script and attach it to [Main Camera].
-Then implement the Awake function as belows.This is Nes
+Then implement the Awake function as belows.

 ```
 using CTServiceSDK;